 - Bone marrow deficiency or failure (for example, due to infection, tumor, or abnormal scarring)

 - Cancer treating drugs, or other medicines (see list below)

 - Disease of the liver or spleen

 - Certain viral illnesses, such as mononucleosis (mono)

 - Very severe bacterial infections

 HIGH WHITE BLOOD CELL COUNT

-- Certain drugs or medications (see list below
+- Certain drugs or medicines (see list below)

 - Cigarette smoking